instaclick/ICBaseTestBundle/README.md

 ### Changing Client initialization

-Most of the times, overriding `createClient` is enough.
+Oftentimes, overriding `createClient` is enough.
 Whenever you need more refined support, you can still override the default Client initialization by overriding the protected static method `initializeClient` (sample is actually the default implementation of the method):